hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 **`http://<kiali_external_ip>:<port>`**

-After reaching kiali dashboard, generate traffic on product page and simultaneously, vview and analyse traffic on kiali using various graphs and visualising methods.
+After reaching kiali dashboard, generate traffic on product page and simultaneously, view and analyse traffic on kiali using various graphs and visualising methods.

 **App Graph:**